MauroGarciaLorenzo/datagen/README.md

 module load python/3.12.1
 ```

-Install packages separatelly into the "packages" directory to make sure we get the library versions we want instead of the ones imposed by GridCal
+Install packages separately into the "packages" directory to make sure we get the library versions we want instead of the ones imposed by GridCal
 ```bash
 pip install -r requirements.txt --target=packages/
 pip install -e ../GridCal/src/GridCalEngine pip install -e ../stability_analysis
 ```

-#### Preferred configuration for distributed performance
+#### Preferred configuration for distributed performance on HPC

 - Use `@constraint(local=True)` for the main agent task
 - Tipology `tree` instead of `plain`